stepchowfun/typical/README.md

 $ typical generate email_api.t --rust-out-file email_api.rs
 ```

-The client and server can use the generated code to serialize and deserialize messages, which ensures they will understand each other.
+The client and server can then use the generated code to serialize and deserialize messages for mutual communication.
+If the client and server are written in different languages, you can generate code for each language.

 Note that Typical only does serialization and deserialization.
 It has nothing to do with service meshes, encryption, authentication, or authorization, but it can be used together with those technologies.

-## Required, optional, and unstable fields
+## Required, optional, and asymmetric fields

 Fields are required by default.
 This is an unusual design decision, since required fields are typically (no pun intended) fraught with danger.
 Let's explore this topic in detail and see how Typical deals with it.